What is a Community Land Trust?

 - You qualify for a fixed-rate loan for a CLT (lease-hold) property

-- You can pay a 3% minimum downpayment
+- You can pay the minimum of a 3% down payment

 - Your front-end ratio (housing costs-to-income) does not exceed 28%